FelipeRuizGarcia/super-machine-setup/README.md

 # Super Machine Setup

 Fedora and Mac Setup with
-Profiles, Development Tools, Shortcuts and Configurations for a day of SUPER PRODUCTIVITY.
+Profiles, DevUtils, DevTools, Shortcuts, Alias and Configurations for a day of SUPER PRODUCTIVITY.

 The project is under development.